Carmo Convent Lisbon: The Most Picturesque Ruins Of Portugal

 A wide-angle photo of the interior of the Carmo Archaeological Museum in Lisbon, with shelves lined with old books encircling a central glass case displaying an artifact, evoking a sense of historical depth.

-Shelves with old books in Carmo Archaeological museum Lisbon
+Shelves with old books in Carmo Archaeological Museum Lisbon

-The ruins of the Carmo Convent Lisbon
+The Ruins of the Carmo Convent Lisbon

 The nave of the church, which looks like a courtyard with gothic arches without a roof, is worth a visit.
 Especially if one knows the history and imagines the tragedy of the 18th century.